PundiAI/fx-docs/delegators/delegator-cli-guide.md

 It also contains instructions on how to manage accounts, restore accounts from the fundraiser and use a ledger nano device.

-> **Very Important**: Please assure that you follow the steps described hereinafter carefully, as negligence in this significant process could lead to an indefinite loss of your FX.
-Therefore, read through the following instructions in their entirety prior to proceeding and reach out to us in case you need support.
+> **Very Important**: Please ensure that you follow the steps hereinafter carefully, as negligence in this process could result in a loss of your FX.
+Therefore, do read through the following instructions in their entirety before proceeding and reach out to us in case you need  any support.

 > Please also note that you are about to interact with the f(x)Core, a blockchain technology containing highly experimental software.
-While the blockchain has been developed in accordance to the state of the art and audited with utmost care, we can nevertheless expect to have issues, updates and bugs.
-Furthermore, interaction with blockchain technology requires advanced technical skills and always entails risks that are outside our control.
-By using the software, you confirm that you understand the inherent risks associated with cryptographic software (see also risk section of the [Interchain Contribution terms](broken-reference)) and that the Interchain Foundation and/or the Tendermint Team may not be held liable for potential damages arising out of the use of the software.
-Any use of this open source software released under the Apache 2.0 license is done at your own risk and on a "AS IS" basis, without warranties or conditions of any kind.
+While the blockchain has been developed with state of the art technology and audited with utmost care, we may still expect to have issues, updates and bugs.
+Furthermore, interaction with blockchain technology requires advanced technical skills and always involves risks that are outside our control.
+By using the software, you confirm that you understand the inherent risks associated with cryptographic software and that the FunctionX team will not be held liable for potential damages arising out of the use of the software.
+Any use of this open source software released under the Apache 2.0 license is done at your own risk and on an "AS IS" basis, without warranties or conditions of any kind.

 Please exercise extreme caution!